 In practice, it has been reported on several occasions that such interviews are not always conducted by OFII.
 It may happen that OFII indeed receives asylum seekers but does not interview them properly, or conducts short interviews lasting 10-15 minutes, thus not allowing for an in-depth assessment of special needs.
 The assessment of their vulnerability is, in most cases, based on a vulnerability assessment form used by OFII officers.
 This situation has been widely reported by stakeholders regardless of the region where they are present.
 Many of them have also reported the fact that the interview is not conducted with an interpreter.
 Indeed, the Prefectures do not have a pool of interpreters in situ.
 Many local NGOs ask volunteering interpreters or fellow nationals for being present at the interview with the asylum seekers.

-This lack of interview is really problematic.
+This lack of interview or of a proper interview is a persisting matter of concern.
 This interview is meant to propose reception conditions adapted to asylum seekers’ vulnerability.
 It may lead some asylum seekers to be accommodated into centres that do not correspond to their specific needs.
 For example, it has been reported that some female asylum seekers, victims of human trafficking or sexual violence, have been housed in centres mainly occupied by single men.